 Oglethorpe University has adopted an internal grievance procedure providing for the prompt and equitable resolution of complaints alleging any action prohibited by this policy and/or conduct in violation of Title VI, Title VII, Title IX, Section 504, the Age Discrimination Act and the Americans with Disabilities Act (ADA) Amendments Act (ADAAA) of 2008.
-The following University officials have been designated to respond to allegations regarding any such violation: the vice president for campus life, the provost, the director of human resources or director of counseling.
+The following University officials have been designated to respond to allegations regarding any such violation: the vice president for campus life, the provost, or the director of human resources.

-Informal resolution focuses on communication, education and resolution while formal procedures focus on investigation and discipline.
-An informal resolution is not possible in cases of sexual assault.
-Informal complaints will be resolved within 15 business days with a written resolution given to each of the parties involved.
-If the situation results in an impasse, the complainant will be given a notice of impasse within 15 business days from the filing of the incident.
+Typically, an informal resolution focuses on communication, education and resolution while formal procedures focus on investigation and discipline.
+Informal complaints will be resolved within 15 business days.
+If the situation results in an impasse, the complainant will be given a notice of impasse within 15 business days from the filing of the report.
 If a notice of impasse is given and the complainant wishes to file a formal written complaint, the complainant must do so within 30 business days of the date of notice of impasse unless a waiver in filing time is requested.

 When a formal complaint is filed an investigation will be initiated.
-The person alleged of misconduct will be given 10 business days to provide a signed response to the requesting official.
-A copy will be provided to the complainant.
-If the alleged harasser fails to respond, the presumption will be made that the allegation(s) in the complaint are true.
-A written determination will be issued to the complainant within 60 business days of the receipt of the formal written complaint.
+The person alleged of misconduct or discrimination will be provided the opportunity to submit a written response to the allegations.
+A written determination will be issued based on the investigation within 60 business days of the receipt of the formal written complaint.
 If the procedure requires an extension of time, the complainant will be informed in writing of the reasons, the status of the investigation and the probable date of completion.